-In general, students prepare for jobs in electrical and electronics maintenance, equipment-operation, manufacturing, construction, communications, and research.
+Students prepare for jobs in electrical and electronic maintenance, equipmentoperation, manufacturing, construction, communications, and research.
 They can also enter the consumer repair industry in television, radio, and electrical appliances, and in electronic and communications equipment.

 Courses include mathematics, physics, and general education, as well as those with technical content in electricity and electronics.